excoffierleonard/sps-gbm/README.md

 ## Acknowledgments

 - This project utilizes the `yfinance` library to fetch historical stock data.
-- Inspiration from "Stochastic Calculus for Finance 1" for the GBM model.
+- Inspiration from "Stochastic Calculus for Finance II" for the GBM model.